zavolanlab/mirflowz/README.md

 ## Workflow description

 The _MIRFLOWZ_ workflow first processes and indexes the user-provided genome resources.
-Afterwards, the user-provided short read smallRNA-seq libraries will be aligned seperately against the genome and transcriptome.
-For increased fidelity, two seperated aligners, [Segemehl][segemehl] and our in-house tool [Oligomap][oligomap], are used.
+Afterwards, the user-provided short read small-RNA-seq libraries will be aligned separately against the genome and transcriptome.
+For increased fidelity, two separated aligners, [Segemehl][segemehl] and our in-house tool [Oligomap][oligomap], are used.
 All the resulting alignments are merged such that only the best alignments of each read are kept (smallest edit distance).
-Finally, alignments are intersected with the user-provided, pre-processed miRNA annotation file using [`bedtools`][bedtools].
-Counts are tabulated seperately for reads consistent with either miRNA precursors, mature miRNA and/or isomiRs.
+Finally, alignments are intersected with the user-provided, pre-processed miRNA annotation file using [BEDTools][bedtools].
+Counts are tabulated separately for reads consistent with either miRNA precursors, mature miRNA and/or isomiRs.

 The schema below is a visual representation of the individual workflow steps